pydata/xarray/CORE_TEAM_GUIDE.md

 - Maintain xarray's various Continuous Integration Workflows,
 - Write code that goes into xarray `main`.

-Matt Rocklin's post on [the role of a maintainer](https://matthewrocklin.com/blog/2019/05/18/maintainer) may be interesting background reading, but should not be taken to strictly apply to the Xarray project.
+(Matt Rocklin's post on [the role of a maintainer](https://matthewrocklin.com/blog/2019/05/18/maintainer) may be interesting background reading, but should not be taken to strictly apply to the Xarray project.)

+Obviously you are not expected to contribute in all, or even more than one of these ways!
+They are listed so as to indicate the many types of work that go into maintaining xarray.

 It is natural that your available time and enthusiasm for the project will wax and wane - this is fine and expected!
 It is also common for core team members to have a "niche" - a particular part of the codebase they have specific expertise